AKB48: Philanthropy

 In February 2012 AKB48 said it would donate ¥580 million to the Japanese Red Cross, and later it was reported that the group had raised a total of over ¥1.25 billion for earthquake and tsunami relief.
 On March 8, 2013, the group released "Tenohira ga Kataru Koto", another song dedicated to the March 2011 disaster victims, on its website for free digital download.
 On the second anniversary of the disaster AKB48 and its sister groups visited the affected areas, performing at schools and the AKB48, SKE48, NMB48 and HKT48 theaters with proceeds aiding the ongoing recovery.

 Members

-AKB48's line up has frequently changed due to departures, admissions, team rotations, and transfers between AKB48 and its various sister groups. the group consists of 81 active members, divided among several teams: Team A with 18 members, Team K with 17 members, Team B with 18 members, Team 4 with 18 members, and Team 8 with 29 members, who also serve concurrently with other AKB48 teams.
-There are also 10 Kenkyūsei members who initially serve on specific teams as understudies until they are promoted.
-Some sister group members has held concurrent positions with AKB48 in the past, however, the practice has ended and since 2018, no sister group member has held a concurrent position with AKB48.
-Mion Mukaichi is the current general manager of AKB48 and its sister groups.
+AKB48's line up has frequently changed due to departures, admissions, team rotations, and transfers between AKB48 and its various sister groups.
+The group consists of 43 active members, including 35 official members and 8 trainees who initially serve on specific teams as understudies until they are promoted.
+Some sister group members have held concurrent positions with AKB48 in the past, however, the practice has ended and since 2018, no sister group member has held a concurrent position with AKB48.
+Narumi Kuranoo is the current AKB48 captain and current general manager of AKB48 and its sister groups.